What Is The Best Way To Define Ego? Sigmund Freud, Psychoanalytic Theory, And Others

 The ego usually refers to an individual's sense of self or perception of their identity.
 It can encompass a person's thoughts, beliefs, attitudes, and values, and can be seen as a mediator between the individual and the external world.
 Psychologists have defined and redefined the ego over the years, and many theories have been put forth as to how the ego develops.

-Sigmund Freud's theory of the ego
+Sigmund Freud's psychoanalytic theory and the ego

 Sigmund Freud is frequently viewed as a pioneer in the field of psychology, and his theory of the ego is generally one of the most widely recognized.
 According to Freud, the ego can be defined as the conscious part of the psyche that mediates between the demands of the id, which represents unconscious impulses, and the demands of the external world.
 In other words, the ego may act as a mediator between our instinctual desires and the constraints of reality.